Cover Letter

 • An expression of gratitude for the reader’s time alongside an implication of the next steps, followed by a formal sign-off.

-Your cover letter is all good as long as it explains why you’re a good fit.
-This is done by showing how your skills and work history make you a good match for solving company-specific challenges.
+Your cover letter is all good as long as it explains why you’re a good fit in terms of skills and areas of interest.
+This is done by showing how your background makes you a good match for solving company-specific challenges.

 Explore Rezi 🔥 Comes with 5,000 AI Credits, and is free forever, no credit card required.